spekkio-bot/spekkio-POC/src/README.md

 # Dev server configuration
 HOST=127.0.0.1                # if undefined, app defaults to 127.0.0.1
 PORT=2000                     # if undefined, app defaults to 2000
+PLATFORM=default              # if undefined, app defaults to default

 # OPTIONAL: Allowed origins for CORS
 ORIGINS_ALLOWED=*             # if undefined, app defaults to no origins